IbehDera/ALX_UDACITY_PROJECTS/README.md

 3. The Data Visualization

-First, I learnt how to clean a dataset (No-Show Appointment), In this project I learnt how to answer questions using the information of different patients on how to improve patients attendance.
+First, I learnt how to clean a dataset (No-Show Appointment), In this project I learnt how to answer questions on how to improve patient attendance using the information of different patients.

 Secondly, I learnt how to wrangle data from a Twitter account using API (WeRateDogs).
 Here, I learnt how to request for a DEVELOPER API, learnt about json files, and how to draw insights from a twitter profile by asking a question, writing codes that answer the question and testing to confirm the question was properly answered (Data Interpretation).
 I also learnt how to write an informative report from the wrangled dataset to give the readers a clear description of my findings.